Skip to content

 3. Platform independence: Arcjet is platform-agnostic and works wherever you can run a JavaScript, TypeScript, or Python application — Vercel, Netlify, Fly.io, Render, AWS, Kubernetes, or self-hosted.
 Vercel WAF only works for applications hosted on Vercel.

-5. AI protection: Vercel’s AI Bots managed ruleset (Enterprise-only) blocks AI crawlers scraping your content.
-Arcjet’s AI bot category operates similuarly, but is available for all accounts.
-Arcjet’s AI Runtime Protection goes further and is designed to protect AI applications themselves: blocking automated clients from inflating token costs, detecting prompt injection attacks, enforcing per-user token budgets, and preventing PII from leaking into AI model context.
+5. AI app protection: Vercel’s AI Bots managed ruleset (available on all plans) blocks AI crawlers scraping your content with Log or Deny actions.
+Arcjet’s AI bot category does the same and is also available on all plans.
+Beyond crawler blocking, Arcjet’s AI Runtime Protection protects the AI application itself: detecting prompt injection, enforcing per-user token budgets, and preventing PII from leaking into model context.
+Vercel WAF has no equivalent at the application layer.

-6. Rate limiting: Vercel WAF rate limiting is request-count based, keyed by IP, JA4 fingerprint, user agent, or arbitrary header values.
-Per-user or account-level rate limiting requires the application to pass an identifying header for the WAF to key on — the WAF has no concept of your application’s users.
-Token Bucket algorithm is Enterprise-only; the maximum window on Hobby and Pro is 10 minutes.
-Arcjet rate limiting is configured in code, can be keyed on any value your application can compute (user ID, account, session, plan tier), and supports Token Bucket on paid plans with windows up to 24 hours.
+7. Rate limiting: Vercel WAF rate limiting is request-count based.
+On Hobby and Pro, the only counting keys are IP and JA4 Digest; User Agent and arbitrary header keys are Enterprise-only.
+Per-user or account-level rate limiting therefore requires Enterprise and requires your application to pass an identifying header for the WAF to key on — the WAF has no concept of your application’s users.
+Token Bucket algorithm is Enterprise-only; the maximum window on Hobby and Pro is 10 minutes (1 hour on Enterprise).
+Number of rate limit rules per project is 1 on Hobby, 40 on Pro, 1000 on Enterprise.
+Arcjet rate limiting is configured in code, can be keyed on any value your application can compute (user ID, account, session, plan tier), and supports Token Bucket with windows up to 24 hours.

-7. Plan gating: The most capable Vercel WAF features — OWASP Core Ruleset, Bot Protection, AI Bots ruleset, Token Bucket rate limiting, account-level IP blocking, and JA3 fingerprint conditions — are all Enterprise-only (“Contact sales”).
-Arcjet’s advanced features (advanced bot detection, IP reputation, advanced signals) are available on paid plans that are self-serve.
+8. Plan gating: The most capable Vercel WAF features — OWASP Core Ruleset (Enterprise-only), Token Bucket rate limiting (Enterprise-only), non-IP/non-JA4 rate-limit keys (Enterprise-only) — sit behind Enterprise (“Contact sales”).
+Bot Protection and AI Bots managed rulesets are now available on all plans.
+Arcjet’s advanced features (advanced bot detection, IP reputation, advanced signals, AI Runtime Protection, Guards) are available on self-serve plans.

 AreaArcjetVercel WAF